An ADMM Based Framework for AutoML Pipeline Configuration

-\textbf{Solving \ref{eq: delta_min}.} According to the definition of $\mathcal D$, problem \eqref{eq: delta_min} can be rewritten as { } and solved in closed form by projecting $\mathbf{a}$ onto $\widetilde{\mathcal{D}}$ and then rounding to the nearest integer in $\mathcal{D}$: { }
+\textbf{Solving \ref{eq: delta_min}.} According to the definition of $\mathcal D$, problem \eqref{eq: delta_min} can be rewritten as { } and solved in closed form by projecting $\mathbf{a}$ onto $\widetilde{\mathcal{D}}$ and then rounding to the nearest integer in $\mathcal{D}$.

-\textbf{Solving \ref{eq: z_step}.} Problem \eqref{eq: z_step} rewritten as { } is a black-box integer program solved exactly with $\prod_{i=1}^N K_i$ evaluations of the $\widetilde{f}$.
+\textbf{Solving \ref{eq: z_step}.} Problem \eqref{eq: z_step} rewritten as { } is a black-box integer program solved exactly with $\prod_{i=1}^N K_i$ evaluations of $\widetilde{f}$.
 However, this is generally not feasible.
-Beyond random sampling, there are a few ways to leverage existing AutoML schemes: (i) \textbf{Multi-fidelity approximation of black-box evaluations} -- Techniques such as successive halving \citep{jamieson2016non,li2018hyperband} or incremental data allocation \citep{sabharwal2016selecting} can efficiently search over a discrete set of $\prod_{i=1}^N K_i$ candidates. (ii) \textbf{Combinatorial multi-armed bandits.} -- Problem \eqref{eq:zbb-rw} can be interpreted through combinatorial bandits as the selection of the optimal $N$ arms (in this case, algorithms) from $\sum_{i=1}^N K_i$ arms based on bandit feedback and can be efficiently solved with Thompson sampling \citep{durand2014thompson} (iii) \textbf{Genetic algorithms.} Genetic programming could be used to perform this discrete black-box optimization starting from a randomly generated population and building the next generation based on the `fitness' of the pipelines and random `mutations' and `crossovers'.
+Beyond random sampling, there are a few ways to leverage existing AutoML schemes: (i) \textit{Combinatorial multi-armed bandits.} -- Problem \eqref{eq:zbb-rw} can be interpreted through combinatorial bandits as the selection of the optimal $N$ arms (in this case, algorithms) from $\sum_{i=1}^N K_i$ arms based on bandit feedback and can be efficiently solved with Thompson sampling \citep{durand2014thompson} (ii) \textit{Multi-fidelity approximation of black-box evaluations} -- Techniques such as successive halving \citep{jamieson2016non,li2018hyperband} or incremental data allocation \citep{sabharwal2016selecting} can efficiently search over a discrete set of $\prod_{i=1}^N K_i$ candidates. (iii) \textit{Genetic algorithms} -- Genetic programming can perform this discrete black-box optimization starting from a randomly generated population and building the next generation based on the `fitness' of the pipelines and random `mutations' and `crossovers'.